Many manufacturers requesting roll forming services ask first and foremost: Can you prove your competence?

 ISO 9001 changes from 2008 to 2015 include some important improvements:

-• Adopts a high-level structure that accommodates companies using a variety of management system standards.
+• Adopts a high-level structure that accommodates companies using a variety of quality management system standards.

 • It hones in more closely on assessing risk, both short- and long-term.